Albert-Ludwigs-Universität in Freiburg

 1. Tell the German Division that you are serious about studying in Freiburg, and express when you want to do it.
 Attend any interest meetings.
 Usually you will be asked to take a standardized placement exams.

-3. Submit Program Participation Forms by October 15 (also contained in packets you receive during the required sessions) to Ms. Erickson for Spring Semester in Freiburg (March-July 2010).
+3. Submit Program Participation Forms by the appointed deadline (also contained in packets you receive during the required sessions) to Mr. Leis for the semester.

 4. Fill out the Freiburg International Office application for entrance to Freiburg university and for a dorm room.
-Submit to Dr. Wisely by October 25, 2009.
+Submit to Dr. McGlashan by the appointed deadline.

 Download PROGRAM APPLICATION.